FTSE 100 vs FTSE 250

 What’s the difference between the FTSE 100 and the FTSE 250?

 The FTSE 100 is the top 100 stocks on the London Stock Exchange ordered by market capitalisation, while the FTSE 250 is the following 250.
-There’s also an FTSE 350, which is a combination of the 2 indices.
+There’s also a FTSE 350, which is a combination of the 2 indices.
 The FTSE 100 and the FTSE 250 are designed to represent the overall performance of the London Stock Exchange, but as they have different concentrations of stocks, they perform differently.
-Typically, when referencing the FTSE, people are referring to the FTSE 100, as it’s the most commonly known index.
+Typically, when referencing the FTSE, people mean the FTSE 100, as it’s the most commonly known index.

 List of top 10 stocks from each